emirerturk/emirerturk/README.md

 - 👋 Hi, I’m @emirerturk
-- 👀 I’m interested in Game , Web Development
+- 👀 I’m interested in Game , Web Development , Full Stack Development
-- 🌱 I’m currently learning HTML5 CSS
+- 🌱 I’m currently learning CSS Javascript C#
-- 📫 How to reach me https://twitter.com/emirerturrk , roscue#3330 on discord
+- 📫 How to reach me https://twitter.com/emirerturrk , zanthar#3330 on discord

 <!---
 emirerturk/emirerturk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.